orchest/orchest/orchest/jupyter-server/README.md

     configured app instance - useful for testing), everything is put in the `app/` directory.
 * `app/main.py`: this file is used to start the Flask application with the `app/config.py` as configuration.
-* `app/app`: the Flask application code.
+* `app/app/`: the Flask application code.
-* `app/tests`: tests for the Flask application.
+* `app/tests/`: tests for the Flask application.
 This uses its own configuration object (exactly why this entire structure was chosen, because without the application factory pattern this is not possible without side effects).

 ## TODO
 - [ ] Since this will be running inside a docker container we need a good stacktrace.
-- [ ] Currently, the `connection_file` is stored at a hardcoded location.
-Put this location in a config.
-- [ ] When it comes to the loading the `config.py` in the `main.py` it should use the `from_pyfile`
+- [X] When it comes to the loading the `config.py` in the `main.py` it should use the `from_pyfile` instead.
-    instead.
 Additionally, it could load `from_envvar("SOME_VAR_TO_DISABLE_DEBUG")` which is only set in the Dockerfile.
 This way, when building the Dockerfile, DEBUG is always set to False and during development always to True.
 Have a look https://flask.palletsprojects.com/en/1.1.x/config/
 - [X] How exactly does everything work with the `__init__.py` file.
 When is it called and where should it be placed?
     Then what is this: https://github.com/timbrel/GitSavvy/issues/626
+- [ ] Currently, the `connection_file` is stored at a hardcoded location.
+Put this location in a config.
 - [ ] Maybe it is possible to set an ENV variable to determine where the Jupyter `connection_file` is written instead of using their internal functions.
 The latter is more susceptible to erros in the future if their internal framework changes.
 Although for now this does not seem that important.
 I don't thinkt the Jupyter ecosystem will change this much that (ever possibly).
-- [ ] I should put environment variables into the docker container.
+- [X] I should put environment variables into the docker container.
 For example the notebook directory.
 Then I can set one for testing (without docker) and one for inside the container (which can be hardcoded to "/notebooks", since the files are always mounted there)
 - [ ] Logging